martis42/depend_on_what_you_use/docs/project_design_rationales.md

 There are many programming languages available which could be used to implement DWYU.
 Why use Python because:

-- It is well established tool many develoeprs are familiar with.
+- It is well established tool many developers are familiar with.
 - Most platforms support Python well and developer setups often have an interpreter pre-installed.
 - There is a wide range of well established third-party libraries.
 - There is no need to deploy pre compiled binaries for a wide range of platforms.